 [0]{ \writings{\texttt{SEQUENCE}}} [0]{ \writings{\texttt{PARALLEL}}}

-The conversion from STN to \bt is taken from~\cite{roveriSTNtoBT}.
-We summarize it here and refer the reader to the main article.
+The optimized plan is converted into a Behavior Tree, which provides the executable representation dispatched to the robotic middleware (\textbf{R5}).
+The conversion from STN to \bt is taken from~\cite{zapf_constructing_2024}.
+We summarize it here and refer the reader to the original article for a complete treatment.

-An STN is a graph with a source and a sink, which can be artificial nodes in the sense that they represent the start and the end of the plan.
-Each node can have multiple parent and multiple children.
-Having multiple parents implies that the node cannot be executed as long as all the parents haven not finished and, whereas, having multiple children implies that they will be executed in parallel.

-With this knowledge we can extract a \btree, which is a structure that, starting from the root, ticks all the nodes in the tree until it finishes the last leaf.
-Nodes in the tree can be of different types: \begin{itemize} \item \emph{action}: they are an action that has to be executed; \item \emph{control}: they can be either \seq or \parr and state how the children nodes must be executed; \item \emph{condition}: they check whether a condition is correct or not; \end{itemize} The ticking of a node means that the node is asked to do its function, e.g., if a \seq node is ticked, then it will tick the children one at a time, while if a condition node is ticked, it will make sure that the condition is satisfied before continuing with the next tick.
+A \btree \cite{colledanchise_behavior_2017} is a hierarchical structure that, starting from the root, recursively ticks its nodes until the last leaf is reached.
+A \emph{tick} is a signal sent to a node, requesting it to perform its function.
+We consider nodes of the following types: \begin{itemize} \item \emph{action}: a node representing an action to be executed; \item \emph{control}: a node that is either a \seq or a \parr node, determining how its children are ticked, either sequentially or in parallel, respectively; \item \emph{condition}: a node that checks whether a condition is satisfied before allowing execution to proceed. \end{itemize}

-The algorithm to convert the STN to a \bt starts from the fictitious initial node (\verb|init|), and for every node it checks: \begin{itemize} \item The number of children: if there is only one child, then it is a \seq node, otherwise it is a \parr node. \item The number of parents: if there are more than one parents then the node must wait for all the parents to have ticked, before being executed. \item The type of the action: if it is a low-level action, then it is inserted into the \bt for execution, otherwise it will not be included. \end{itemize}
+The algorithm converts the STN to a \bt starting from the fictitious \verb|init| node.
+For every node in the STN, it checks: \begin{itemize} \item If it has only one child, a \seq node is introduced; otherwise, a \parr node is used. \item If it has more than one parent, the node must wait for all parents to have completed before being executed. \end{itemize}